 The song also borrows lyrics from the folk song that inspired it, "Yankee Doodle."
 What did Yankee Doodle come to town riding on, again?

-In "The Super Speedy Cider Squeezy 6000", Pinkie and friends hold a Ticket Line Campout to be the first to get that season's Sweet Apple Acres cider...in other words, camping in line waiting for new Apple products.
+In "The Super Speedy Cider Squeezy 6000", Pinkie and friends hold a Ticket Line Campout to be the first to get that season's Sweet Apple Acres cider...in other words, camping in line waiting for the yearly new Apple products.

 Steven Ulysses Perhero: Everypony is given a name at birth that will one day reflect their special talent, personality, and / or profession.
 Characters seem to be pretty Genre Blind to this fact, especially the Cutie Mark Crusaders.

-Then again is also subverted sometimes, with ponies like Rarity or Pinkie Pie; their names don't completely match their personality, profession or their cutie mark (the former, while it's true that she had gems as her cutie mark, it seems that in Equestria gems aren't that rare, and the latter, while having the word pink in her name, is almost not feminine at all, and she's not specialized in making pies).
+Subverted, sometimes, with ponies like Rarity or Pinkie Pie; their names don't completely match their personality, profession or their cutie mark (the former, while it's true that she had gems as her cutie mark, it seems that in Equestria gems aren't that rare, and the latter, while having the word pink in her name, is almost not feminine at all, and she's not specialized in making pies).

 Stock Footage: There's a lot of detail going into the animation for this show, so the animators sometimes reuse objects in different episodes, sometimes leading to a continuity error.
 For example, in "The Ticket Master", Fluttershy imagines herself befriending Canterlot's wildlife, including various colored jays.
-Those jays can be seen in a birdhouse near Fluttershy's home in "Party of One", when she and Rainbow Dash are Stereo Fibbing to Pinkie Pie.
+Those jays can be seen in a birdhouse near Fluttershy's home in "Party of One," when she and Rainbow Dash are Stereo Fibbing to Pinkie Pie.
 Also, Twilight Sparkle and Pinkie Pie's gala dresses are in Fluttershy's closet at the beginning of "A Bird in the Hoof".

 Perhaps she was just holding them for the time being?
 Though one would think Rarity would have enough space.